LunarLambda/meson-gba/README.md

 [posprintf]           | sdk-seven fork     | `posprintf`                |
 [superfamiconv]       | 0.9.2.r16.ga5027f3 |                            | `superfamiconv`

-[^1]: devkitARM only
+[^1]: Only available with the devkitARM toolchain.
+[^2]: Pulls in code from agbabi, gbt-player, libtonc, libugba, maxmod, posprintf and vgm-player.
+      You may get linking errors if you try to combine those dependencies with butano.
+Use a [partial dependency][meson-partial_dependency] to access includes and build flags.

 ## Installation and Usage

 As all the libraries and tools are compiled from source, the only things you need to have installed and in your PATH are:

 - meson (at least version 0.60.0, ideally 1.0.0 or later)
 - git